 To test if validation is working, try submitting your form without filling out the required fields.
 Any empty, required fields should display a red message that states, “This field is required.”

 Next, try entering an incorrect format into any field that has format rules, such as the Email field.
 When you try to submit the form, it should display a red message asking you to enter your input using the proper format.

 If validation messages aren’t displaying properly, the next step is to check for a code conflict.

 Does the Form Notification Email Deliver Successfully?

-When enabled and set up properly, notification emails will automatically be sent out as soon as a form is submitted.
+When enabled and set up properly, notification emails will automatically be sent out as soon as a user submits your form.

-However, due to server configuration issues and/or spam filtering by the recipient’s email provider, sometimes emails aren’t able to be delivered successfully.
+However, due to server configuration issues or spam filtering by the recipient’s email provider, sometimes emails aren’t able to be delivered successfully.

 To test your notifications, go ahead and submit your form.
 Then, check to be sure that the email arrived in your inbox (or that of the intended recipient).

 If your form’s notification email didn’t arrive or was marked as spam, or if you’d like to avoid delivery issues potentially developing in the future, the next step is to set up SMTP on your site.
 This will authenticate your emails so that they consistently deliver successfully.

 For all the details, as well as step-by-step setup instructions, be sure to check out our tutorial on recommended SMTP solutions.

 Are Conditional Logic and Integrations Working?
 (Optional)

 If your form includes conditional logic, email marketing connections, payment functionality, or any other integration, be sure to check that these features are all working as expected.